Plasma gelsolin: Human Studies

 In 2019 BioAegis Therapeutics conducted a Phase Ib/IIa safety study administering recombinant human pGSN to sick patients with community acquired pneumonia; no safety issues were found.

 A 2020 Phase IIb placebo-controlled efficacy study has been approved for acute severe pneumonia due to COVID-19.
 The primary outcome was the proportion of patients surviving on Day 14 without mechanical ventilation, vasopressors, or dialysis.
 Evaluation of efficacy of rhu-pGSN was confounded by high survival rates of both treatment and placebo cohorts resulting from improvements made to the standard of care for COVID pneumonia.

+A 600 patient 2024 Phase II placebo-controlled ARDS efficacy study is underway.

+The study is a collaboration between BioAegis Therapeutics and BARDA.